HadesCryptic/Arch-Install/README.md

 # Arch Installation Scrpit

 ### System Description
-This Runs KDE Plasma, Change the "03-Base.sh" to your favorite Desktop Environment or Window Manager.
+This Runs KDE Plasma and Qtile, So you have a choice between DE or WM or use both, Change the "03-Base.sh" to your favorite Desktop Environment or Window Manager.

 To boot I use "Grub"